peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 I come across a lot of React-Redux apps where components, action creators, selectors, and reducers are tested as separate units.
 Does this sound familiar?
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
 But, there's a better way...

 In this post, I'll show you why the standard approach for testing React-Redux apps is insufficient and makes refactoring more difficult.
-I'll also show you a better, and frankly easier, way to test your app that will catch more bugs and make refactoring a breeze.
+I'll also show you an easier way to test your app that will catch more bugs and make refactoring a breeze.

 ### Testing Atoms